Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 - Direct to consumer business model (DTC).
 Here, the business sells its products directly to individual customers (see D2C meaning).
 This is the most common form of eCommerce and there are more direct to consumer companies than any other type.
 These businesses have access to a large base of customers, but order value is low.
 That's one of the major B2B vs B2C differences.

 - Business to business model (B2B).
 In this model, a B2B business sells its products or services to another business.
 The second business will then either resell the product or use it.
 These companies may host their own site, or sell to other businesses via a B2B eCommerce platform like BlueCart eCommerce.
 This gives them access to thousands of customers while taking away the stress of website creation, design, and reporting.
-It's like a wholesale directory where you can buy wholesale items. (see how to become a wholesaler).
+It's like a wholesale directory where you can buy wholesale products. (see how to become a wholesaler).

 - Consumer to business model (C2B).
-Here, individual consumers sell directly to a business, essentially the reverse of direct to consumer companies.
+Here, individual consumers sell directly to a business, essentially the reverse of direct to consumer brands.
 These models are almost entirely based on services, like freelancers or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.
 It's a good alternative to investing in a headless eCommerce platform.

 The eCommerce industry continues to have exponential growth and shows no signs of slowing down.